Ircama/qr-code-generator/README.md

 ; note: set "SetTitleMatchMode, 2" at the beginning of the file
 ```

-Some screenshots of QR-Code Generator:
+Some screenshots of *QR-Code Generator*:

 Memo